Playoffs: England and Wales

 Teams are also promoted using a play-off tournament from levels six to eight of the football pyramid.
 At level six, the play-off semi-finals are two leg ties with the final being a single match played at the home ground of the highest placed of the two teams.
 At levels seven and eight, all of the ties are single matches played at the home ground of the team with the highest league position.

 In 2003, Gillingham proposed replacing the current play-off system with one involving six clubs from each division and replacing the two-legged ties with one-off matches.
 If adopted, the two higher-placed clubs in the play-offs would have enjoyed first-round byes and home advantage in the semi-finals.
 It was a controversial proposal — some people did not believe a club finishing only in eighth position in the League could (or should) compete in the Premiership while others found the system too American for their liking.
 Although League chairmen initially voted in favour of the proposal, it was blocked by The FA and soon abandoned.

 The championship of every division in English football is determined solely by the standings in the league.
 However, a championship play-off would be held if the top two teams were tied for points, goal difference, goals scored in both their overall league record, and identical head-to-head record (including head-to-head away goals scored); to date, this has never happened.
 A play-off would also be scheduled if two teams are tied as above for a position affecting promotion, relegation, or European qualification.

 Greece

-Starting in the 2007–08 season, Superleague Greece instituted a playoff system to determine all of its places in European competition for the following season, except for those of the league champion and the cup winner.
+Starting in the 2007–08 season, Super League Greece instituted a playoff system to determine all of its places in European competition for the following season, except for those of the league champion and the cup winner.
 Currently, the league is entitled to two Champions League places and three in the Europa League, with one of the Europa League places reserved for the cup winner.
 The playoff currently takes the form of a home-and-away mini-league involving the second- through fifth-place teams, under the following conditions: